The IHG® Rewards Club Select Credit Card is temporarily unavailable on creditcardforum

 - 1 point per dollar on all other purchases

-If you spend $1,000 on the card within three months of opening the account, you’ll also get 60,000 bonus points.
+If you spend $1,000 on the card within three months of opening the account, you’ll also get a sign-up bonus of 60,000 bonus points.

 Earning a bunch of points is not very meaningful if the cost of redemption is sky high.
 In some cases, your IHG Rewards Club points are worth quite a bit.
 In other cases, not so much.
+According to The Points Guy’s latest valuations, IHG points are worth about 0.7 cents each.
 Keep in mind that this card comes with a 10 percent rebate.
 You get 10 percent of the points you redeem credited back to your account.
 So, the redemption values below will actually be 10 percent higher.

 - Redeeming for PointBreaks: PointBreaks are super-discounted properties in limited locations that cost just 5,000 points per night.
 By “limited locations” we’re talking mostly outside major cities, but there are properties all around the world.
-Based on the average nightly rate at some of these hotels (as of February 2015), your points, when redeemed for PointBreaks, can be worth anything from 1 cent per point at the Holiday Inn Nola in Naples, Italy, to 2.2 cents per point at the Holiday Inn Express & Suites in Maryville, Missouri.
+Based on the average nightly rate at some of these hotels, your points, when redeemed for PointBreaks, can be worth upwards of cents per point.

 Note: IHG changes its PointBreaks portfolio several times a year.
 Expect the properties eligible for the PointBreaks rate to change.